 As part of the cycle of any loss, in times of pain and weakness, it is not unusual for old feelings to resurface (or memories of earlier losses) and to feel that things are deteriorating emotionally.
 This may take you back through things you may feel you have already overcome.
-Trust in your own resources, get plenty of rest and use the support available to you; family, friends and more formal support agencies' (contact details at the back of the booklet).
+Trust in your own resources, get plenty of rest and use the support available to you; family, friends and more formal support agencies.